Healthcare Acquired Infections (HAIs)

 In the case of marine vessels, biofilm formation results from the proliferation of marine bacterial biofilms that ultimately lead to macro-fouling.
 The accumulation of biomass below the waterline of ships can lead to significant increases in “drag” thus requiring the expenditure of more fuel for transporting goods.
 With this increase in fuel consumption, concomitant increases in the cost of goods and the emission of greenhouse gases follow.

-Non Healing Wounds
+Non Healing Wounds and Biofilms

 Non-healing wounds can, in part, be slow to heal because of the presence of tissue-adherent biofilms.
 These biofilms result in prolonged and exacerbated inflammation, excessive proteolysis, increased oxidative stress, destruction of crucial growth factors, and important cell-surface receptors needed for wound repair and resolution.
-As such, removing of the biofilm debridement and subsequent dressing with antimicrobial dressings is warranted.

 The lumens of a urinary (Foley) catheter can be overrun with mineral-rich biofilms formed in the presence of urease-producing bacteria such as Proteus mirabilis.
-Urea, a waste product that is excreted by the kidneys when you urinate, is hydrolysed in the presence of urease, an enzyme produced by some bacteria.
+Urea, a waste product excreted by the kidneys when you urinate, is hydrolysed in the presence of urease, an enzyme produced by some bacteria.
 The hydrolysis product of urea is ammonia.
 Ammonia in the lumen effectively increases the pH of the urine stream thus precipitating otherwise soluble polyvalent calcium phosphate carbonate salts.
 This precipitation into the lumen entraps the bacteria which grow into biofilm thus further occluding the flow of urine and creating a dangerous situation for the infected patient.

 A significant portion of “internal” pipeline corrosion results from the microbial-induced corrosion (MIC).
-Many organisms can contribute to the corrosion as the primary cause with the main types being sulfate-reducing bacteria (SRB), sulfur oxidizing bacteria, iron oxidizing and reducing bacterial, manganese- oxidizing bacteria, and acid producing bacteria (APB).
+Many organisms contribute to the corrosion as the primary cause with the main types being sulfate-reducing bacteria (SRB), sulfur oxidizing bacteria, iron oxidizing and reducing bacterial, manganese- oxidizing bacteria, and acid producing bacteria (APB).
 Bacteria also promote external corrosion by depolarization via hydrogen consumption formed at the pipe surface by cathodic protection.

 According to the National Association of Corrosion Engineers (NACE), the oil and gas industries spend 7 Billion annually on direct corrosion and repair for oil and gas transmission pipelines and the industries spend 1.4 Billion each year to protect or restore production and exploration of infrastructure and equipment.

-High Touch Surfaces
+IMS High Touch Surfaces are Antimicrobial/Antifouling

-A multifaceted approach to preventing infection is critical to reducing the risk for HAIs, including hand hygiene practices, antimicrobial stewardship, and environmental cleaning and disinfecting.
 Several studies demonstrate that HAI pathogens frequently contaminate the patient environment, including both porous surfaces, such as curtains and hard, nonporous surfaces, such as bed rails and medical equipment.